 How will this be delivered?

-The website itself is the main underpinning element of this project and will promote all of the scheme’s projects, and in particular the community involvement opportunities that will be provided.
+The website itself is the main underpinning element of this project and will promote all of the scheme’s projects, in particular the community involvement opportunities that will be provided.
 It will enable residents and visitors to see what is special about the area and how easily they can explore and discover the natural and cultural history of this fascinating area.

 Line and wash workshop with John Harrison

-In addition to the website, at least 10 interpretation projects will be delivered over the four years of the scheme.
+At least 10 interpretation projects will be delivered over the four years of the scheme.
 These will celebrate and investigate areas such as social history, land-use history and folklore.
 Local communities are at the heart of the landscape and its evolution so developing interpretation projects will involve close consultation and research with local people.

 The main contractor for the website is Purple Creative.
 Through working in the community and working with other local organisations it is hoped that new partnerships will be developed.